kaizen-ai/kaizenflow/docs/Signing_up_for_Sorrentum.md

   - Through the Sorrentum mailing list

 - On-boarding Tasks
-  - The contributor goes through the particular checklist from the issue assigned to them one-by-one, marking each item as done when **it's actually done**.
+  - Once the invitation is accepted, an issue by the title `On-board \<YOUR FIRST NAME LAST NAME\> Aka <YOUR GITHUB_HANDLE>` will be created.
+If it is not assigned, assign it to yourself and go through the checklist from that issue one-by-one, marking each item as done when **it's actually done**.